dmolin/flightSimPanels/README.markdown

 I've been recently playing with Grunt in my latest gig and I was eager to use it again in other projects.
 I really love Grunt; I love its task based nature; it reminds me of my beloved Ant and it's really easy to grasp and leverage.
 Moreover, there's node and a LOT of ready-made plugins already available at your fingertips to do nearly EVERYTHING you want.
 Writing code to zip files, minify, collect, organize folders is deadly easy.
 It's really difficult to think about NOT using it after you make your feet wet with Grunt ;)

-### Unit Testing with Jasmine and Testacular ###
+### Unit Testing with mocha and Supertest ###

-This is a beast I'm still dealing with.
-Unit tests have been written with Jasmine and Testacular (setup is still in progress atm).
+Unit tests have been written with mocha and Supertest.
-I prefer to use a real browser when testing during development.
-Writing tests with Jasmine is pretty straightforward and it's quite easy to become addicted to that.
-Testacular is quite easy to use, although it requires a bit of manual intervention (the Testacular server has to be launched before executing tests).
+A basic setup is in place, with just a couple of tests to check the process is working the right way.
+Expect much more in the near future...